October 17, 2013

-Interest rates are at historical lows, and lenders all wanting your business, now may be a great time to consider your property options.Purchasing property can be a complex process but, provided you set achievable goals, do your due diligence and seek professional advice, home ownership can be a rather fulfilling and enjoyable experience.
+“Purchasing property can be a complex process but, provided you set achievable goals, do your due diligence and seek professional advice, home ownership can be a rather fulfilling and enjoyable experience,” said Ms Darnbrough.

-Here are 5 tips to help you feel more confident about getting into the property market and achieving your goal of home ownership sooner rather than later
+Mortgage Choice offers a few tips to help you feel more confident about getting into the property market and achieving your goal of home ownership sooner rather than later.

-(1) Find out if you are eligible for government grants or concessions: For example, the amount available from the First Home Owner Grant varies by state and ranges from $5,000 up to $25,000 for first home buyers towards the purchase of their first home.
+Find out if you are eligible for government grants or concessions: For example, the First Home Owner Grant is a national scheme funded by the Federal Government that can help first time buyers get onto the property ladder sooner.
+The amount available varies by state and ranges from $5,000 up to $25,000 for first home buyers towards the purchase of their first home.

-(2) Consider Lenders Mortgage Insurance (LMI): As a borrower, if you do not have a deposit of at least 20%, you can be forced to pay LMI.
+Consider Lenders Mortgage Insurance (LMI): As a borrower, if you do not have a deposit of at least 20%, you can be forced to pay LMI.
 This insures your lender, protecting them against any loss incurred if you default on your loan.
 While LMI does not protect you as the borrower, it can potentially help you purchase property sooner if you have a smaller deposit.
+However, it is important to weigh up your options carefully and consider whether or not it is right to pay LMI and jump in now, or hold off, watch the property market and save a larger deposit.

-(3) Buying with others: If you are to put aside enough money each month to save a deposit for your first home, you could consider pooling your money with others, be it a partner, friend or family member.
-If you decide to go down the path of co-ownership, it is important to seek legal counsel as this will help you to address all the important issues upfront, such as what would happen if one person sold their share or defaulted on their mortgage.
+Of course, if you decide to go down the path of co-ownership, it's important to seek legal counsel as this will help you to address all the important issues upfront, such as what would happen if one person sold their share or defaulted on their mortgage.

-(4) Let your mortgage broker do the legwork: Choosing the right home loan is an extremely important part of the home buying process.
-At no cost to you, a broker can walk you through the mortgage minefield and help you find the right home loan for your needs, often saving you a great deal of time and money.
+Let your mortgage broker do the legwork: Choosing the right home loan is an extremely important part of the home buying process.
+At no cost to you, a broker can walk you through the mortgage minefield and help you find the right home loan for your needs – often saving you a great deal of time and money.

-(5) Get ahead with pre-approval: Before hitting the pavement in search of your new home, consider getting pre-approval.
-This will give you a good idea of your borrowing capacity and save you from looking at properties that are not in your price range.
+Get ahead with pre-approval: Before hitting the pavement in search of your new home, consider getting pre-approval.
+This will give you a good idea of your borrowing capacity and save you from looking at properties that aren't in your price range.
 Contact your local mortgage broker to obtain home loan pre-approval.